SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/about-admin.md

 ---
-uid: help-en-admin-web
+uid: help-en-admin-intro
-title: admin web
+title: Settings and maintenance
-description: admin web
+description: Settings and maintenance
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Settings and maintenance so.topic: help
+keywords: Settings and maintenance so.topic: concept
 language: en
 so.client: web
 ---